edgedb/edgedb/docs/stdlib/array.rst

     Concatenates two arrays of the same type into one.

-    This results in a reference of both array's elements conjoined together:
+    This results in an array containing the elements of both of the concatenated arrays:

     .. code-block:: edgeql-repl